astronomer/docs/astro/cloud-ide/quickstart.md

 ## Step 8: Run your pipeline

-Now that you've completed your pipeline, you can run it from beginning to end.
-To do so, click **Run** in the top right corner of your pipeline editing window.
+Now that you've completed your pipeline,  click **Run** in the top right corner of your pipeline editing window to run it from beginning to end.
 Cells are executed in order based on their dependencies.
 During the run, the **Pipeline** page shows which cells have been executed and which are still pending.

 ![Run Pipeline](/img/cloud-ide/run-pipeline.png)

-## Step 9 Schedule your pipeline
+## Step 9: Schedule your pipeline

-Once you've verified that your pipeline works properly, you can schedule it to run on a regular basis.
+After you've verified that your pipeline is working, you can schedule it to run regularly.

-To set your pipeline's schedule, click **Schedule**.
+1. To set your pipeline's schedule, click **Schedule**.

 ![Schedule Pipeline](/img/cloud-ide/schedule-menu.png)

-The Cloud IDE currently supports scheduling with cron.
-You can either manually type in a cron string or click **EDIT** to open the cron builder, which is a simple UI for setting a cron schedule.
-After you make your selections and close out the cron builder, the Astro Cloud IDE loads a newly generated cron schedule.
+2. Manually enter a cron string, or click **EDIT** to open the cron builder, which is a simple UI for setting a cron schedule.

+3. Make your selections and close the cron builder, the Astro Cloud IDE loads a newly generated cron schedule.

-When you finish configuring your schedule, click **Update Settings** to save your changes.
+4. Click **Update Settings** to save your changes.

 Configuring your pipeline's schedule will not automatically run it on a scheduled basis.
 You must deploy your pipeline for it to run.
 See [Deploy a project](cloud-ide/deploy-project.md) for setup steps.